 Panorama from Rysy mountain is 360 degrees and on a sunny day, we get to admire almost 100 of Tatra peaks and 12 lakes.
 The climb is worth the effort.

-We start our hike in the most beautiful mountain resort in Slovakia - Štrbské Pleso.
+We start our hike in one of the most beautiful Tatra Mountains resorts - Štrbské Pleso.

 We head to the trail fork (it is the upper part of the resort on the main asphalt road).

-We enter red trail and in about 1 hour we get to another famous Slovak Tatra lake - Popradské pleso (1500m).
+We enter the red trail and in about 1 hour we get to another famous Slovak Tatra lake - Popradské Pleso (1500m).
 On our way, we can also choose a bit shorter green trail but it is not as picturesque as the red parallel path.